gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Maybe we should go back,"
 but what came out instead was,
 "Ulp,"
-as the bot they were looking for stepped out of the trees, a cobblestone in each of its mechanical hands.
+as the bot from the river stepped out of the trees, a rock in each of its mechanical hands.

 The kangaroo and the goat looked at the bot.
 The bot looked back.